 Under IFRS, netting is only permitted if legal right of set-off exists and the cash flows are intended to be settled on a net basis.
-Under the Basel's regulatory rules, however, netting is applied for capital calculations if there is legal certainty and the positions are managed on a net collateralised basis.
-As a consequence, we recognise greater netting under the Basel's rules, reflecting the close-out provisions that would take effect in the event of default of a counterparty rather than just those transactions that are actually settled net in the normal course of business.
+Under Basel regulatory rules, however, netting is applied for capital calculations if there is legal certainty and the positions are managed on a net collateralised basis.
+As a consequence, the bank recognises greater netting under the Basel rules, reflecting the close-out provisions that would take effect in the event of default of a counterparty rather than just those transactions that are actually settled net in the normal course of business.